-This rule would also apply if, during questioning by police, a suspect asks for access to a lawyer but police ignore the request and keep questioning him or her.
+This doctrine applies to physical evidence as well as an interrogation.
+For instance, during questioning by police, a suspect asks for access to a lawyer but the police ignore the request and continue with the questioning.
 Hours later, under duress and tired from the interrogation, the suspect winds up confessing to robbing a bank.
-Such a confession is now tainted because the police failed to stop questioning the suspect after a request for an attorney was made.
-As with most rules, however, there are exceptions to this exclusion.
+The confession is now tainted because the police failed to stop the questioning at the right time.

 The exclusionary rule allows the courts to exclude evidence at trial if it was obtained in violation of the Constitution.
 It usually involves Fourth and Fifth Amendment violations.

 The fruit of the poisonous tree doctrine extends the exclusionary rule by excluding any evidence exposed through other evidence attained by an illegal search, seizure, or arrest.

 The initial evidence obtained through a constitutional violation is the "poisonous tree."
 A "fruit" of that poisonous tree involves other evidence that was later discovered because of the evidence attained through the initial violation.